Franc-Brs/flask-ol-postgis/README.md

 <img src="https://user-images.githubusercontent.com/79576081/173872974-da017b44-44e4-4eed-beed-75fc49f6616e.png" height="380">
 </p>

-The files are uploaded to a folder inside `upload` folder and named after the session, TODO the filename and path are also stored in a database table, after the file has been processed by celery task the folder and its content should be deleted.
+The files are uploaded to a folder inside `upload` folder and named after the session, the filename and path are also stored in a database table (called `file`, check the `services/web/project/api/models.py`), TODO after the file has been processed by celery task the folder and its content should be deleted.

 ## Other Useful Links and TODO